linkedin px ads

 6.Rapa Nui

 Another language facing extinction is none other than Rapa Nui.
-This unique tongue is used on Easter Island, the volcanic island in Polynesia.
-In the year 2000, it was discovered that Rapa Nui was spoken by almost 3400 people.
-However, today, the primary language used on this famous island is in fact, Spanish.
+This unique tongue is used on Easter Island, a volcanic island in Polynesia.
+According to a 2025 UNESCO report, only about ten percent of young people on the island now speak it fluently – down from seventy-six percent just four decades ago.
+Today, the primary language used on this famous island is, in fact, Spanish.

 7.Ainu

-Gravely in danger, and almost certainly dying, is the language of Ainu – spoken by only a few people in Japan.
-This Asian language is believed to be used by only a handful of people, namely ten, who are elderly and belong to the community of the Ainu people.
-Within only a few years’ time, Ainu will unfortunately be considered an extinct language of our generation.
-Those looking to target communities in Japan, can opt for Japanese translation services by Pangea.
-The language is spoken by 130 million people, after all.
+Gravely in danger, and classified as critically endangered by UNESCO, is the language of Ainu – spoken by only a few people in Japan.
+Estimates suggest fewer than 15 fluent speakers of this East Asian language remain, all elderly members of the Ainu community in Hokkaido.
+However, revitalization efforts are underway: Japan’s Upopoy National Ainu Museum, which opened in 2020, now serves as a center for language preservation and cultural education.
+Those looking to target communities in Japan can opt for Japanese translation services by Pangea.
+The language is spoken by over 125 million people, after all.

 8.Yagan